 Start with adding the butter and condensed milk into a pan.
 Cook on medium-low heat while stirring continuously to make sure nothing sticks.
 Once the mixture thickens and starts to leave the sides of the pan, add the cocoa powder and almond flour.
 Keep mixing to remove any lumps, and get a smooth paste.

-Apply some ghee or butte to your palms and take small portions of the mixture (use a spoon to measure if it helps or use a knife to make squares on the spread mixture).
+Apply some ghee or butter to your palms and take small portions of the mixture (use a spoon to measure if it helps, or use a knife to make squares on the spread mixture).
 Roll them in between your palms into cherry-sized balls.